bairbanu/Ethereum_Poetry_DApp/README.md

 # Ethereum Poetry DApp with React & Redux Frontend.

-A decentralized fullstack Ethereum application showcasing some of Zubair Ahmed's poetry.
-Uses IPFS for decentralized storage, Ethereum Ropsten Testnet for smart contract storage, and React/Redux for frontend UI/UX.
-Will also be deployed to Github Pages so application can be experienced without lag (IPFS is still a nascent technology).
+A decentralized fullstack Ethereum application to showcase poetry.

+# Tech Used:

+- Solidity for smart contracts
+- Remix IDE for testing
+- React/Redux for frontend UI/UX
+- Web3.js for talking with Ethereum
+- IPFS for decentralized storage
+- Ethereum Ropsten Testnet for smart contract storage